 Bank of Scotland

-Bank of Scotland was founded in 1695, by an Act of the Scottish Parliament - making it Scotland's first and oldest bank, and post-dates the Bank of England by just one year.
+Bank of Scotland was founded by an Act of the Scottish Parliament on 17th July 1695.
+It is Scotland's first and oldest bank, and post-dates the Bank of England by just one year.

 In 1696, Bank of Scotland became the first commercial bank in Europe to successfully issue paper currency.
 This was an invaluable service, given the unreliability of Scots coinage at that time.
 These first notes were issued in denominations of £5, £10, £50 and £100 - the first £1 note did not appear until 1704..